edvaldosilva/CategorizeTrades/README.md

    `TradeCategorizer` does not create category instances directly, it receives a collection of categories via constructor.
 This allows flexibility to add new rules without modifying the main class, promoting a more flexible design.

+## Design and Architecture Patterns

+1. Open/Closed Principle (OCP)

+   The system is open for extension, but closed for modification.
+New categories can be added by implementing the `ICategory` interface, without changing the existing code in `TradeCategorizer`.

+2. Single Responsibility Principle (SRP)

+   Each class has a single responsibility.
+For example, the `Trade` class only handles trade data, and each category implements specific classification logic.

+3. Strategy Pattern

+   Using different category implementations through the `ICategory` interface is an example of a *Strategy Pattern*, where the categorization logic is dynamically selected at runtime.

+4. Chain of Responsibility

+   Categorization follows a chain-like flow, where each category attempts to classify the trade.
+The loop in the `TradeCategorizer` of the `Categorize` method reflects this pattern, as rules are applied sequentially until a match is found.

+5. SOLID

+   All SOLID principles are applied in the design:

+   - SRP: Classes focused on a single responsibility.
+   - OCP: Extensible without modifying the code base.
+   - LSP (Liskov Substitution Principle): Each `ICategory` implementation can replace the interface without changing the expected behavior.
+   - ISP (Interface Segregation Principle): `ICategory` is small and focused on a single functionality.
+   - DIP (Dependency Inversion Principle): `TradeCategorizer` depends on abstractions (`ICategory`), not on concrete implementations.